The Anu

 Please Read carefully!

-The Jerusalem Jews were opposed to the Alexandrian temple, and jealous, because they saw it as a rival temple.
-When they got their version of the Septuagint, they minutely altered the word for “Sun” (cheres) so that it read destruction” (heres) instead.
+The Jerusalem Jews were opposed to the Alexandrian [Egypt/Khemet] temple and jealous, because they saw it as a rival temple.
+When they got their version of the Septuagint [Greek version of the Old Testament Bible], they minutely altered the word for “Sun” (cheres) so that it read Destruction” (heres) instead.
 Calling On/Anu the City of Destruction or Desolation instead of the City of the Sun or City of Righteousness.
+The Sun being the image/icon of the God of Righteousness.

-Jerusalem had several names according to Strong’s Concordance: Ari’el was the symbolic name for Jerusalem .
-It was named the Gihon after the river in Eden or Paradise .
-Heh’der meaning honor and glory.
-Jebus meaning the threshing floor.
+Jerusalem had several names according to Strong’s Concordance: Ari’el which was the symbolic name for Jerusalem meaning "Lion of El" or God.
+It was named the Gihon, meaning to "burst forth", after the river in Eden or Paradise.
+Heh’der meaning "honor and glory".
+Jebus meaning the "threshing floor".

 Can Jerusalem and Anu [On] be the same place or two sides of the same coin?

 That may be a stretch for some of you.
-It is difficult to see a people combing two separate words from different languages into one, but we that all the time.
+It is difficult to see a people combining two separate words from different languages into one, but we do that all the time.
 Jerusalem became a Holy City during the reign of Tutmoses III.
 San Francisco a Spanish word has now morphed for some [who do not come from the Bay Area] as Frisco.
-Jazz musician a pianist Horace Silver has a song entitled Señor Blues, using Spanish and English to form a mélange, making the comparison to Zi-On not too much of a stretch.
+Jazz musician and pianist Horace Silver has a song entitled Señor Blues, using Spanish and English to form a mélange, so making the comparison to Zi-On not too much of a stretch.
+A visual example is the Griffin have lion and half bird, each part a symbol.

-I have found, due to the System of White Supremacy that manifests itself as Eurocentric History one side and on the other side Arabic History, our minds are always being manipulated by either or both of them in order to choose of words and phrases that are employed when describing our people in ancient secular or Bible history.
-The commentaries like, the concordances, the bible dictionaries and other ‘aides to biblical understanding’ follow the same pattern or misinformation and redirection.
+I have found, due to the System of White Supremacy that manifests itself as Eurocentric History, on one side and on the other Arabic History, that masquerades s Egyptian, Persian and Babylonian history, have been manipulated by either or both peoples in order to pick and choose ideas, icons, history, culture, words, and phrases that are employed when describing African peoples in ancient secular and Bible history.
+Commentaries and many the concordances, bible dictionaries, and other ‘aides to biblical understanding’ follow the same pattern of misinformation, redirection and in many cases outright fabrications.

-In the case of Anu/On they made the choice of tying idolatry, destruction or desolation to the name of the region to make it and the inhabitants and founders of that religious city, a curse and a shame in history, but why?
-To make us believe that everything black is evil and cursed by the Creator.
+In the case of Anu/On they, the Biblical redactors, made the choice of tying idolatry, destruction or desolation to the name of the region to make it and the inhabitants and founders of that religious city, a curse and a shame in history, but why?
+To make us believe that everything black is evil and cursed by the Creator and cause us not to question the role of Egypt in Hebrew life before and after the Bible was written.

 Based on the original true evidence On/Heliopolis should be considered the original City of Righteousness and it was a mother or sister city to Jerusalem.
-Why else did Joseph marry Anuset [Asneth], the daughter of a priest of Anu.
+Why else did Joseph marry Anuset [Asneth], the daughter of a priest of Anu?
 The same reason Moses married Zipporah the daughter of Jethro the Priest of Midian the bloodline.
+The Bible had to make a connection with Egypt for it to be considered a sacred book, just as the leaders and the people had to make a connection to Africa [see Moses and the reed bed or papyrus and river] to be considered a people worthy of a country.

 We will understand that better when we compare King David of Israel and Tutmoses III Pharaoh of Egypt.